ResetXPDR/MSFS_AutoFPS/README.md

     - The NET desktop runtime from [here](https://builds.dotnet.microsoft.com/dotnet/WindowsDesktop/8.0.15/windowsdesktop-runtime-8.0.15-win-x64.exe) if still available.
 Alternatively, go to the Micrsoft .NET 8.0 download page [here](https://dotnet.microsoft.com/en-us/download/dotnet/8.0) and download and install the latest .NET Desktop Runtime X64 version.
   - If still not resolved and the error code in your AutoFPS log file is Exception 31, you most likely have a corrupt MSFS WASM installation.
     - First, try deleting the MSFS WASM folder, located under the Microsoft Flight Simulator directory in either %appdata% or %localappdata% for Steam and MS Store install directories respectively, which will rebuild when you next run MSFS.
 Rebooting is also recommended.
-    - If that doesn't fix it, a full clean reinstall of MSFS will be required, which can be done in less than 15 minutes for MSFS 2024 but may take many hours for MSFS 2020.
-See the FAQ entry here for instructions.
+    - If that doesn't fix it, a full clean reinstall of MSFS will be required per the explicit instructions in the FAQ entry [here](https://github.com/ResetXPDR/MSFS_AutoFPS/blob/main/README.md#msfs-clean-reinstallation-instructions).
 - If you get an "Unable to attach MSFS - app disabled." message, the most likely causes are that MSFS is loading in very slowly and the attachment process is timing out, MSFS and this app are running at different permission privilege levels, or your anti-virus/malware app is blocking this app.
 To resolve, try the following:
   - Restart this app after MSFS has loaded in to the main menu.
   - Check that MSFS is not running as administrator.